nraynaud/sojourner/Electrical.md

 ### Some low power considerations:

-	Interior electrical heaters were aided by 3 RHUs (Radioisotope Heater Units) providing 3 watts of heat power contantly.
+- Interior electrical heaters were aided by 3 RHUs (Radioisotope Heater Units) providing 3 watts of heat power contantly.

-	Image capture, computing tasks, radio transmissions, driving, etc are performed at different times to keep maximum power draw as low as possible and prevent needing the batteries.
+- Image capture, computing tasks, radio transmissions, driving, etc are generally performed at different times to keep maximum power draw as low as possible and prevent needing the batteries.

-	The rover went into sleep mode at night to conserve battery.
+- The rover went into sleep mode at night to conserve battery.

 The solar panel fed the "regulated electronics bus", which powered the CPU, radio, motor drivers, sensors, etc. Inside were two resistive heaters, on the battery and the radio modem.